-In Sharm el-Sheikh and Dahab, travellers can often find short-term work as bartenders or hotel workers.
+In Sharm El Sheikh and other Red Sea resorts, travellers can often find short-term work as bartenders or hotel workers.
 Masseurs and others with spa skills are also in demand.
-Most of this work is under the table, however, and often short-term, due to employers’ tax concerns.
+Most of this work is under the table and is often short-term, due to employers’ tax concerns.

 The best-paying schools require at least a Certificate in English Language Teaching to Adults (CELTA), but there are other, more informal outlets as well.
 Cairo’s ILI is one of the better schools, and offers CELTA training as well.

 If you’d like to spend more time in Egypt than a vacation allows, experiencing what it’s like to live and make a difference to the local community, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...